-Any sale of Residential/SRR properties using a personal representative or conservator's deed are to be rejected as a 09 (estate sale).
+Any sale of Residential/SRR properties using a personal representative, conservator's, or probate deed are to be rejected as a 09 (estate sale).

 Residential / SRR sales that are the 'estate of' or '... estate' without a personal representative deed or conservator's deed could also potentially be rejected if: